Trystan4861/scriptsLauncher/README.md

 ## Requirements

 - Visual Studio Code 1.74.0 or higher
-- A project with a `package.json` file containing scripts
+- A project with a `package.json` file containing scripts and/or `.vscode/tasks.json` file
-- Node.js and npm installed (for script execution)
+- Node.js and npm installed (for npm task execution)

 ## Extension Settings

 This extension contributes the following settings:

+- `scriptsLauncher.selectedTasks`: Array of npm task names to show in the dropdown menu
-- `scriptsLauncher.selectedScripts`: Array of script names to show in the dropdown menu
+- `scriptsLauncher.selectedVSCodeTasks`: Array of VSCode task names to show in the dropdown menu

 ## Known Issues

-- Scripts must be defined in the root `package.json` file
+- npm tasks must be defined in the root `package.json` file
+- VSCode tasks must be defined in `.vscode/tasks.json` file
-- Only npm scripts are currently supported (yarn/pnpm support planned)
+- Only npm tasks are currently supported for package.json (yarn/pnpm support planned)

 ## Release Notes

 ### 1.0.0

-Initial release of Scripts Launcher
+Initial release of Tasks Launcher

 - Status bar button with dropdown menu
-- Script selection interface
+- Task selection interface for npm and VSCode tasks
-- Terminal integration for script execution
+- Terminal integration for task execution
 - Workspace-level configuration

 ## Contributing